Code-Institute-Submissions/justgin/README.md

 ### Colour Scheme

 As with all online platforms, a consistent colour palette is fundamental to a satisfying user experience.
-There are different outcomes when using the right colour scheme and with trying to keep a sense of elegance and style within the site, is why this particular colour palette was chosen.
+There are different outcomes when using the right colour scheme and with trying to keep a sense of elegance and style within the site, is why this particular colour palette was chosen from [Coolors](https://coolors.co/).
 Three of the five colours presented were predominantly used.

 * 'Copper Crayola' was used throughout for headings, buttons and the ratings feature - which is how a product on the site is graded, by the admin user.